-Some insurance providers have US/Canada/Japan as additional parts and some American underwriters don't cover travels in countries under trading embargo like Cuba, Iran and Syria.
+Some insurance providers have US/Canada/Japan as additional parts and some American underwriters don't cover travels in countries under trading embargo like Iran.

 Some insurance providers don't cover for adventure activities like bungee jumping or trekking in high altitude or you might need to pay extra (which is called premium)?

 And if yes, what is the max limit for single item and e.g. is SLR camera equipment considered as one single item?